omarsar/nlp_overview/README.md

     - [Dialogue Systems](https://nlpoverview.com/#g-dialogue-systems)

 ## How to Contribute?
 There are various ways to contribute to this project.
 Refer to the [issue section](https://github.com/omarsar/nlp_overview/issues/1) to learn more about how you can help.
 Or you can make suggestions by submitting a [new issue](https://github.com/omarsar/nlp_overview/issues/new).
+More detailed instructions coming soon.

 ## Maintenance
 This project is maintained by [Elvis Saravia](https://github.com/omarsar) and [Soujanya Poria](https://github.com/soujanyaporia).